Finger screw modification on the Top 80

 Here is a permanent way to be able to re-use the screws.
 Average mechanical skills and the knowledge of how to drill and tap a hole are needed.
-Google the Internet for detailed instructions on how to do this.
+Search the Internet for detailed instructions on how to do this.

 2. Remove the washers by grabbing them with a pair of pliers and rocking them off the tops of the screws.
 They will be reused.
 Remove the pawls and the springs.
-If you are not removing the cooling fan, just loosen (but don't remove) the bolts.

 4. Make sure the washers will fit over the end of the bolt and rest on the shoulder of the machined end.
 You might have to take a small file to clean up the ends so that the washers go on and off easily.

 5. Drill the holes in the ends of the screw 9mm deep.
 Use cutting fluid.
-The finger screws are indented at the pawl end so it is easy to center drill the hole for the new screw.
+The finger screws are indented at the pawl end so it is easy to center drill the holes for the new screw.

 Here are some photos of the the finger screw, starter pawl, and spring detail.